 But meanwhile I’m thinking, why is this Emily all of a sudden daydreaming about this old boyfriend of hers while she’s busy kissing and running her hands along the lithe muscles of this Porter guy?

 But I kept reading anyway, thinking there was still a chance it might make some sense.

-And then all of a sudden Steve is standing there, saying, “Aren’t you engrossed?”
+And then all of a sudden Steve was standing there, saying, “Aren’t you engrossed?”

-I wasn’t sure if this was Steve himself, or another apparition of Steve as Jesus.
+At first I wasn’t sure if this was Steve himself, or an maybe an apparition of Steve as Jesus.
 He was carrying a bouquet of calla lilies, so that made me suspicious.
 I glanced over at the DeVores, and they were both looking at Steve, although seeming to be trying to pretend that they weren’t blatantly staring at him.
 So this made me think it was probably really Steve.
 If things have gotten to the point where other people are seeing Jesus too, well, then we’re all in big trouble.

 “Hi, Steve,” I said.

 “Where?”
 I asked.

 “To the cook-out.”

 “You know, he said.
 "The one with Frank Sinatra.
 And the Rat Pack.
 Swimming pools.
 Movie stars?”

 “They have a swimming pool there?”
 I asked.